Implementing Value Entities

 }

-The integration tests are under in a specific project profile it and can be run using mvn verify -Pit .
+The integration tests in samples are under in a specific project profile it and can be run using mvn verify -Pit.